How To Add Email Accounts For Your Domain Name

 - How to set up webhosting for your WordPress site

-In addition to our detailed step-by-step tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to our written tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 As you work through this tutorial, keep in mind that cPanel may look different than the screenshots below depending on the version, theme, and your webhosting environment.
 All features, however, should work as described below.